nsncrt/nasa_newsletter/README.md

 - Ensure that the `img/` directory exists in the root folder if you want to save images locally.
 - The `config.json` file and `mailing_list.csv` file should be properly configured before running the script.
+- Configure a **Cron Job** to deploy the script and ensure daily newsletter.